 Hotels are open to guests.
 Restaurants in hotels are closed.

 Group accommodation locations are also open to guests.

 Museums, theatres and cinemas are closed until at least January 19.

 Enjoy delicious food and drinks at your holiday address by having food delivered or picking up.

 Most events will be forbidden.Local authorities are free to determine whether events can be organised within the set conditions.
 Many events will therefore not take place.

 We hope this information will help you plan your visit to Waterland van Friesland.
 Any questions?
 Please feel free to contact us!

-This information and the guidelines were drawn up on 15 December 2020 and will be updated by us regularly.
+This information and the guidelines were edited on 15 January 2021 and will be updated by us regularly.
 No rights may be derived from this information.